Denny Hoskins: Defamation lawsuit

 In April 2024, Hoskins was sued for defamation by Denton Loudermill of Olathe, Kansas, after Hoskins shared an image on social media of Loudermill in handcuffs, falsely identifying him as an undocumented immigrant and as a shooter at the 2024 Kansas City parade shooting.

 Missouri Secretary of State

 In March 2025, Hoskins suspended payments for library subscriptions to OverDrive, Inc., a supplier for digital audiobooks and ebooks, alleging the app gives minors access to inappropriate content.
+In July 2026, Hoskins threatened to pull funding from Daniel Boone Regional Library in Columbia, Missouri over an LGBTQ-themed story time.

-In August 2025, Hoskins was challenged with lawsuits for "deceptive and prejudicial" ballot summaries for two initiative petitions related to education funding and access.
+In 2025 and 2026, Hoskins was challenged with lawsuits for "deceptive and prejudicial" ballot summaries for initiative petitions related to education funding and access, an amendment to remove income tax and expand sales tax, and others.